Portuguese heraldry: Particular charges

-The cross of the Order of Christ, referred simply as the cruz de Cristo (cross of Christ), is a cross patty gules charged with a small cross argent.
+The cross of the Order of Christ, often referred to simply as the cruz de Cristo (cross of Christ), is a cross patty Gules charged with a small cross Argent.
 It is the symbol of the Portuguese Order of Christ, deriving from the old cross of the Knights Templar (ancestors of the Knights of Christ).
 As Prince Henry the Navigator was governor of the Order of Christ, the early Portuguese overseas maritime expeditions were sponsored by this Order, with the participating ships carrying the cross of Christ painted in their sails.
-The symbol was so much used in the Portuguese overseas expansion that it came to symbolize it.
+The symbol was so heavily and prominently used in the Portuguese overseas expansion that it came to symbolize it and Portugal as a whole.
 As the government of the Order came into the hands of the King himself during the reign of Manuel I, the cross of Christ came to be also considered a royal badge (during that reign, being frequently represented together with the armillary sphere and the royal coat of arms) and later also as a national symbol.

 The cross of the Portuguese Order of Aviz, referred simply as the cruz de Avis (cross of Aviz), is a cross fleury vert.
 As a heraldic badge, this cross had a high importance during the reigning of the House of Aviz.
 The founder of this House was King John I, who was the Master of the Order of Aviz before ascending to the throne.
 John I introduced this cross in the arms of Portugal, with its fleur-de-lis verts points appearing over the bordure of the shield.
 This inclusion was however considered as heraldically incorrect, and the points were removed from the shield during the reign of John II.

 The castles or over a bordure gules were introduced by King Afonso III as a charge of the coat of arms of Portugal.
 Initially the bordure was charged with a semée of castles, but in the early 16th century the number of castles was reduced to eight and later was fixed at seven.
 There is a common myth that the bordure with castles represent the Portuguese reconquest of Algarve from the Moors, which was completed during the reign of Afonso III.
 However, today it is commonly accepted that the bordure of castles was taken by Afonso III from the arms of his mother (Urraca of Castile) and used by him as a differentiation of the arms of Portugal because its legitimate user would be his brother Sancho II.
 The castles were also later used as augmentations of honor.